 See Credit for Prior Learning for more information.

-Montgomery College uses the Accuplacer and Accuplacer-ESL tests to assess students on their reading, English, and math skills.
+Montgomery College uses the Accuplacer, Accuplacer-ESL, and ALEKS tests to assess students on their reading, English, and math skills.
 These placement scores help counselors and academic advisors recommend courses that are appropriate for you.